-I’d like to share a post that I wrote for a wonderful group of learners engaged in the study of Radiant Lotus Women’s QiGong.
+I’d like to share a post that I wrote for a wonderful group of learners engaged in the study of Radiant Lotus Women’s QiGong RLWQ).
 Breath practices are a very important part of both Yoga and QiGong, but there is no “one size fits all” style of breathing.
 I specialize in breath management, and often listen carefully to the volume, pitch, pace and quality of an individual’s respiration for subtle cues.
 In addition, I observe where breath moves (or doesn’t move) in the body.
 Breath has its own language, and can be both diagnostic as well as cure.
 Understanding the subtleties of breath is especially important during Coronavirus times.
 I hope you enjoy the following letter, and find something that supports you.

 Dear Radiant Lotuses!
 A number of you are asking about how to integrate ujjayi breathing and RLWQ.
 I will put on my Yoga Therapist’s hat to share some information with you.